svgeesus/svgeesus.github.io/Color/OKLab-notes.md

 > Colors were limited to be within Pointer’s Gamut – the set of possible surface colors

 This limits representation to diffusely illuminated surface colors.
 This seems odd, because the stated aim of OKLab is for color manipulation in image processing; and images whether natural or computer generated would typically contain colors from specular lighting, and direct view of illumination sources.

+The author of OKLab clarified:

+> The choice of using the Pointer gamut has more to do with Ciecam than Oklab, and the experiments used to derive it.
+Didn't want to fit a model to parts of Ciecam that aren't valid.
+More wide gamut data is needed to do better.
+> -- Björn Ottosson

 ## Use of DeltaE 2000